Quavaro, a New Line of DC-Designed Travel Bags, Pays Homage to Military History

 “We spent many months in León, which was the leather capital of the world for many years, developing the designs and finding the right manufacturers,” said Pial.

-After commissioning their first set of bags, the two began participating in pop-ups around D.C. in early 2017, selling their bags in their free time while Pial worked in marketing for CARE USA and Cesar as a consultant for the government.
+After commissioning their first set of bags, the two began participating in pop-ups around DC in early 2017, selling their bags in their free time while Pial worked in marketing for CARE USA and Cesar as a consultant for the government.
 However, the couple dreamt of opening their own store.
-In November of 2017 they did just that, opening a storefront in a white-painted rowhouse edged with wrought iron on the fringe of Eastern Market at 323 7th Street SE.
+In November of 2017 they did just that, opening a storefront in a white-painted rowhouse edged with wrought iron on the fringe of Eastern Market at 323 Seventh Street, Southeast.

-When it came time to design their full collection of bags, Cesar, who served more than four years in the U.S. Navy, floated the idea of working off of vintage military bag designs, specifically those assigned to aviators.
+When it came time to design their full collection of bags, Cesar, who served more than four years in the US Navy, floated the idea of working off of vintage military bag designs, specifically those assigned to aviators.
 As a child, Cesar had attended air shows with his father, who was also in the military, and marveled at the feats the pilots performed.

 “I remember seeing the pilots board their planes with helmet bags.
 I always thought those were the coolest bags ever,” Cesar said.